 Immediately remove the cardstock from the bag.
 You can cut down the side of the bags and gently lift up the plastic, which is easier than sliding it out.
 Let these draw all the way.

 Once the art is completely dry, cut out heart shapes.
 I like to get a mix of patterns, swirls, colors, and white space.

 I opted to print the design instead of writing it by hand, but either is cute.
 When Carter gets older, I’ll have him write things like this himself.
-You can download my free printable if you’d like it.
+You can download my free dated printable if you’d like it.
+I also have a variety of other, nondated, options in my shop here.
 Carefully use an ink pad to stamp your toddler’s footprint onto the paper.
 Then attach the painted hearts.
 I used glue dots, but anything would work here.

 That’s it!
 You end up with a thoughtful and cute Valentine’s Day keepsake with very little mess, my favorite part!